bartongroup/RATS/README.md

 * a dataframe matching unique transcript identifiers to gene identifiers
 * the names of two conditions recorded in the sleuth object

+The output is a list containing two tables that list the final results as well as the intermediate calculations and decisions.
-For more details on the parameters, please refer to the tutorial vignette.
+For details on the parameters, input and output, please refer to the tutorial vignette.

 ## Contact information